 Job possessed the Spirit of God and understood when and how God would resurrect and change him.
 He recognized that it would be the very Spirit of God in humans that would make this change possible.
 Earlier in Romans 8, Paul had written, “But if the Spirit of Him that raised up Jesus from the dead dwell in you, He that raised up Christ from the dead shall also quicken your mortal bodies by His Spirit that dwells in you” (vs. 11).

-Paul also wrote to the Corinthians about the coming change at the resurrection, when all will awaken from sleep with a new spirit body: “And as we have borne the image of the earthy, we shall also bear the image of the heavenly.
+Paul also wrote to the Corinthians about the coming change at the resurrection, when faithful Christians who have died will awaken from sleep with a new spirit body: “And as we have borne the image of the earthy, we shall also bear the image of the heavenly.
 Now this I say, brethren, that flesh and blood cannot inherit the kingdom of God; neither does corruption inherit incorruption.
 Behold, I show you a mystery; We shall not all sleep, but we shall all be changed, in a moment, in the twinkling of an eye, at the last trump: for the trumpet shall sound, and the dead shall be raised incorruptible, and we shall be changed.
 For this corruptible must put on incorruption, and this mortal must put on immortality” (I Cor.
 15:49-53).